gbgg/appengine-magic/README.md

 finished, so don't bother downloading it and trying to use it- it won't work.

+_*This documentation is currently unstable and changes frequently.*_

 ## Structure

  * API - the implementation has the usual kernel-and-hull structure: